JuliaGraphics/Luxor.jl/docs/src/howto/tables-grids.md

 !!! note

-    Luxor generally tries to keep to the Julia convention of ‘width’ -> ‘height’, ‘row’ -> ‘column’.
+    Luxor generally tries to keep to the Julia convention of ‘width’ then ‘height’, ‘row’ then ‘column’.
 This flavour of consistency can sometimes be confusing if you’re expecting other kinds of consistency, such as ‘x before y’ or ‘column major’.)